Isaiah Chapter 58

 When a Christian fasts, he should begin with a short fast, one day from sundown to sundown, and attempt to spend time alone with God during the fast.
 (Isa.
 58:6; James 5:14).

 God is saying in this, if your heart is right with Me, set the captives free.
 Stop laying burdens on others too heavy to bear.
 Break every yoke you have placed on others.
 Do unto others, as you would have them do unto you.
 Love your neighbor as yourself.
 Above all, Love God with your whole heart.
 This is the acceptable fast to God.

 Isaiah 58:7 “[Is it] not to deal thy bread to the hungry, and that thou bring the poor that are cast out to thy house? when thou seest the naked, that thou cover him; and that thou hide not thyself from thine own flesh?”

 Jesus said it this way, “Inasmuch as you have done it to the least of these thy brethren, you have done it unto me”.
 Feed the hungry, clothe the naked.
-Help those who cannot help themselves.
-Help those of your own family who are the family of God.
+Help those who are in the family of God.

 Isaiah 58:8 “Then shall thy light break forth as the morning, and thine health shall spring forth speedily: and thy righteousness shall go before thee; the glory of the LORD shall be thy reward.”

 “Thy righteousness … be thy reward”: When Israel learned the proper way to fast, she would enjoy the blessings of salvation and the Messiah’s kingdom (52:12).

 I love the following Scripture that says the same thing.

 Matthew 5:16 “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.”

 When you are full of the Lord Jesus Christ, you are full of His Light, for He is the Light of the world.
 This is that new life in Christ that we speak of.